 Automatic Rule Learning over Knowledge Graphs

 If a picture is worth a thousand words, a demo worths a thousand of slides, and the online prototype I show you is intended to bring the notion of Inductive Logic Programming (ILP) over Knowledge Graph (KG) and let you play with it.
 If ILP over KG sounds too cryptic, name it Rule/Query Learning over Databases.
 ‘Learning’ means a process that takes examples as input and returns a codified query – in database oriented terminology – or a rule – in logic programming phraseology.
-As ‘Databases’ I here favor graph oriented databases, the ones which emphasize the importance of relations among entities, whatever entity might be: business processes, catalog products, or generic concepts like in this demo.
+As ‘Databases’ I here favor graph oriented databases, the ones which emphasize the importance of relations among entities, whatever entity might be: business processes, catalog products, or generic concepts.

 As you approach the actual demo page you may choose if you want to see some preloaded examples such as